tboede/luaparser/README.md

 # Description

-luaparser is go library to parse go data types into or from lua data types.
+luaparser is a go library for parsing go data types into or from lua data types.

 # Marshalling